I have cookie tracking down this little soundbite blurb.

 And all the people in the room, they're going to end the night thinking they're better than everybody else.

-They have put their money behind gay marriage.
+They care more than even they have put their money behind gay marriage.

-They have seen to when nothing's changed and they haven't done diddly squat, but they'll tell themselves otherwise.
+They haven't seen to when nothing's changed and they haven't done diddly squat, but they'll tell themselves otherwise.

 Tonight, Barack Obama will be appearing at the Hollywood home of the actor George Clooney.